Podcasts, Articles And Books for Men

 The works of Moore and Gillette have deepened the understanding of Carl Jung's seminal works around male archetypes and the Shadow.

-Regardless of your age, sexual orientation, or stage of life your in, this book is a MUST for unlocking the essence of healthy male psychology on a deeply personal level.
+Regardless of your age, sexual orientation, or stage of life you are in, this book is a MUST for unlocking the essence of healthy male psychology on a deeply personal level.

 Dr. David recommends: "To Be a Man" ~ a masterful guide for men seeking positive change and growth.
 Men's educational materials are hard to come by.
 I use this book and several others to help men develop a road map for renewal, recovery, and positive changes.
 I integrate these books into a man's personal "Hero's Journey" and renewed initiation into manhood as I work alongside his journey into his inner man through counseling therapy.